David Hallam: Early life and career

 Hallam was educated at Upton House Secondary School in Hackney, and then at the University of Sussex.
 He spoke with an East London, or Cockney, accent and remarked in later life that when speaking through interpretation at the European Parliament it was the first occasion that the social nuances of his accent did not matter.

+In 1972, at the height of The Troubles, he joined an ecumenical playgroup scheme in Belfast working in both the Ardoyne and Shankhill Road areas.

 Hallam campaigned in the 1975 European Referendum in Smethwick, where he lived.
 He stood unsuccessfully for the Labour Party in Solihull in the 1979 General Election.
-He served on Sandwell Borough Council.
+He served on Sandwell Metropolitan Borough Council.
 He set up a publicity business, also becoming a Methodist Local Preacher.

 By profession, David Hallam is a public relations specialist.
-He has worked for several organisations including the City of Birmingham Council, the National Children's Home, the National Health Service and the Ceramic and Allied Trades Union.
+He has worked for several organisations including the Birmingham City Council, the National Children's Home, the National Health Service and the Ceramic and Allied Trades Union.
 He is a member of the Chartered Institute of Public Relations, the Chartered Institute of Marketing, and the National Union of Journalists.

 Whilst with Birmingham City Council he handled the complex issues which arose following the pub bombings in the city on 21 November 1975 in which twenty one people were killed.